raspberrypilearning/scary-spot-the-difference/en/step_4.md

 --- /code ---
 --- /task ---

-These lines have just loaded the image into the Computer's memory.
-To display them on the screen, you need to `blit` the image onto the window, and then update the display to show it.
+These new lines of code only load the image into your computer's memory.
+Mow use the command `blit` to prepare the Pygame window to display the image.
+Then update the display to show the image.

 --- task ---
-Add the lines shown below to `blit` the image and then update the display.
+Add the new lines shown below to prepare the Pygame window using `blit`, and to then update the display.

 --- code ---
 ---